Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/npc-classes.md

 All of the following are class features of the adept NPC class.

+### Weapon and Armor Proficiency
-**Weapon and Armor Proficiency:** Adepts are skilled with all simple weapons.
+Adepts are skilled with all simple weapons.
 Adepts are not proficient with any type of armor nor with shields.

+### Spells
-**Spells:** An adept casts divine spells which are drawn from the adept spell list (see below).
+An adept casts divine spells which are drawn from the adept spell list (see below).
 Like a cleric, an adept must choose and prepare her spells in advance.
 Unlike a cleric, an adept cannot spontaneously cast *cure* or *inflict* spells.